populr/parallel_queue/README.md

     # oldest message in that queue is discarded (O(1)).
     # Because there is one queue per message emitter, one queue becoming full has no effect
     # on the remaining queues (no messages will be lost for other emitters unless they,
     # too, reach :maxlength).
-If maxlength is not present, then queue length is not
+If maxlength is omitted, then queue length is not
     # artificially limited.
     queue.enqueue('123', 'hello world')
     queue.enqueue('peanuts', 'Chalie Brown')